 - PO 1.
-Write a response to literature that: - a. presents several clear ideas - b. supports inferences and conclusions with examples from the text, personal experience, references to other works, or reference to non-print media - c. relates own ideas to supporting details in a clear and logical manner
+Write a response to literature that: - a. presents several clear ideas - b. supports inferences and conclusions with examples from the text, personal experience, references to other works, or reference to non-print media - c. relates own ideas to supporting details in a clear and logical manner - d. provides support adequate to the literary selection (e.g. short poem vs. novel)

-(See R07-S2C1)
+(See R08-S2C1)